fontIconPicker/react-fonticonpicker/README.md

 ## Credits

-React FontIconPicker has been developed by [Swashata](https://swashata.me).
+React FontIconPicker has been developed by [Swashata](https://swashata.me) mainly for in use with [eForm](https://eform.live).
 The original idea came from [jQuery FontIconPicker](https://github.com/fontIconPicker/fontIconPicker) by [Alessandro Benoit](http://codeb.it).

 None of these would have been possible without the cool [Wes Bos 🔥](https://wesbos.com/)